The Short Happy Life of Francis Macomber

 Did she or didn't she?

 It might be considered Ernest Hemingway's greatest story, if not for the greater popularity of "The Snows of Kilimanjaro", with which it is often paired.
-Both "The Short Happy Life of Francis Macomber" and "Kilimanjaro" take place on African safari, and both were likely inspired by a 1932 hunt by Hemingway that also yielded the non-fiction book, Green Hills of Africa.
-Yet both deal more with human relations than the hunt, and both feature Hemingway's patented cynicism.
+Both "The Short Happy Life of Francis Macomber" and "Kilimanjaro" take place on African safaris, and both were likely inspired by a 1932 hunt by Hemingway that also yielded the nonfiction book, Green Hills of Africa.
+Both deal more with human relations than with the hunt, and both feature Hemingway's patented cynicism.

 But the tone in "The Short Happy Life of Francis Macomber" is jauntier.
 It's actually nearly fifty percent longer than "Kilimanjaro" but it's more narrative style makes it seem a quicker read.